Pwera/Kubernetes-Notes/README.md

 ######  ConfigMap
 Configuration parameters that are not secret, can be put in a ConfigMap.
-The ConfigMap key-value pairs can then be read by the app uaing:
+The ConfigMap key-value pairs can then be read by the app using:
 - Environmental variables
 - Container commandline arguments in the Pod configuration
 - Using volumes
-ConfigMap can also containe full configuration files.
+ConfigMap can also contain full configuration files.
 Using ConfigMap:
 - You can create a pod that exposes the configMap usin a volume
 - You can create a pod that exposesthe configMap as environment variables.